Brian Cage: Personal life

 In 2016, Button began dating Melissa Santos, who worked for Lucha Underground as a ring announcer.
-The couple have a daughter together.
+The couple have a daughter and a son together.
 The couple married on July 12, 2019.
 The marriage was also honored during the August and September Impact Wrestling broadcasts, with the show holding their own ceremony (chaired by Father James Mitchell) following from Cage's on-screen proposal earlier in the tapings.
-He was previously married to another woman and also has a son from a previous relationship.
+He was previously married to another woman and also has a son named Noah born in 2006 from a previous relationship.

 Championships and accomplishments

 Cage is a former Impact World Champion.